Denture cleaning - Using homemade soaks.

 A solution of 1 part household bleach (Clorox®) to 10 parts water has been shown to kill microorganisms harbored on the surface of dentures.
 It will also help to remove discolorations and staining.
-A soaking duration of 20 to 30 minutes is typically recommended.
+A soaking duration of no more than 10 minutes is typically recommended.

 This solution on its own is not effective in removing tartar build up.
 However, the addition of one teaspoon of Calgon® water softener (Calgon the calcium-chelating agent, not Calgon the soap or bath oil) per glassful does make it an effective tartar-removing agent.